lmcai/PhyloHerb/botany2021_tutorial/README.md

 python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i 1_getorg/mito -o 2_assemblies/mito
 ```

+The expected results can be found in [example/results/2_assemblies.tgz](/example/results/2_assemblies.tgz)

 ### 6. Assembly visualization with Bandage

 [Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
 The assembly graph files *.fastg and *.gfa generated from our previous assembly step could be visualized in Bandage and exported into sequences.
 You can find a more detailed introduction about Bandage [here](https://github.com/rrwick/Bandage/wiki).